biswajitsc/NaiveEntailNet/README.md

 # EntailNet
-Implementing neural networks to solve the entailment problem in natural language.
+Tensorflow implementation of neural networks for the entailment problem in natural language understanding.
-Using LSTMs on the SEMEVAL SICK dataset from http://alt.qcri.org/semeval2014/task1/
+A naive model using LSTMs on the SEMEVAL SICK dataset from http://alt.qcri.org/semeval2014/task1/

 To run:
 * First generate the google wordvector file by running GenerateVectors.c passing the